Frequently Asked Questions

 Any campers who did not pay fully online should bring the remainder of their fees to be paid at registration on the Sunday of camp.

 During the week of camp, campers are provided an opportunity each afternoon to purchase sweet treats during “Tuck” time.
-If possible for your family, $2-$4 for each tuck time is sufficient for a fun snack!
+If possible for your family, $2-$4 for each tuck time is sufficient for a fun snack & drink!
 We want all campers to enjoy this time, so speak with your director during registration if financial assistance for this is needed.

 Each year the camp also chooses a mission project to support.
 From vision care in Haiti, to playground equipment for a northern Ontario reserve, we have helped to raise funds for Christian outreach around the world.
 Campers learn about our current project on the Sunday of camp, and have an opportunity to donate towards this when they arrive for evening chapel.